-The philosophy of this approach as a socially responsible investor is based on the conviction that factors such as investment objectives and risk tolerance.

-taking into account extra-financial criteria beyond traditional financial analysis allows a better assessment of the risks and opportunities for the investor.
+The philosophy of this approach as a socially responsible investor is based on the conviction that taking into account extra-financial criteria beyond traditional financial analysis allows a better assessment of the risks and opportunities for the investor.
 Extra-financial analysis thus contributes to the creation of value, broadens the selection process and contributes to the robustness of the management process.
 In addition, ESG analysis thus makes it possible to assess the companies that are most successful, on the one hand, in limiting the ESG risks they face and, on the other hand, in seizing opportunities related to sustainable development.